minnesotanlp/artifacts-of-llmgendata/task_labels/second_order/README.md

     bash run.sh
     ```

-- `model.py`:
-  - Description: Custom model class.
-Imported into other files and not used on its own.

 - `utils.py`:
   - Description: Contains functions shared between finetune_roberta.py and visualized.py.
 Imported into other files and not used on its own.

 - `finetune_roberta.py`:
-  - Description: Finetune RoBERTA-base model
+  - Description: Finetune RoBERTA-base model.
+Includes code from multi-headed RoBERTa class and custom trainer.
   - Usage: Example commands contains in run.sh

 - `visualize.py`: